chetangosavi/simple-portfolio/README.md

 ﻿# simple-portfolio
- -This repository contains a simple and responsive portfolio website project built with HTML, CSS, and JavaScript.
+ This repository contains a simple and responsive portfolio website project built with HTML, CSS, and JavaScript.